-\Note: event venue is not included above because the use does not currently exist in code.
-If even venue is added as a use to the development code, this section can be updated to include it if needed.
+Note: event venue is not included above because the use does not currently exist in code.
+If event venue is added as a use to the development code, this section can be updated to include it if needed.

-(iv) Except as provided in this paragraph, in MF-2(A), MF-2(SAH), MF-3(A), and MF-4(A) districts, a maximum of the greater lesser of six units or 10 percent of the total multifamily units located on a lot, parcel, or building site in a multifamily structure may be used as short-term rental lodging.
+(iv) Except as provided in this paragraph, in MF-2(A), MF-2(SAH), MF-3(A), and MF-4(A) districts, a maximum of the greater lesser of six units or 10 percent of the total multifamily units located on a lot, parcel, or building site may be used as short-term rental lodging.